a2br/ecoledirecte.js/README.md

 // Get the homework due for a specific date as a simplified array const homework = await account.getHomework({ dates: "2021-01-14" });

-// Every piece of data from the API is reformated  (eg: base64 string are
+// Every piece of data from the API is reformatted  (eg: base64 string are
 // converted to text/HTML).
 The raw data remains always available as _raw console.log(homework[2].contenuDeSeance.content.text);
 ```